-Battle of the big cats: Can cheetahs survive India’s historic gamble?
+Battle of the big cats: can cheetahs survive India’s historic gamble?

 Cheetahs to arrive in India for historic reintroduction project – but can they survive battle of the big cats?

-Close to a hundred more powerful leopards will be waiting the other side of the fence for the eight cheetahs arriving in India on Saturday, reports Arpan Rai.
+Close to a hundred more powerful leopards will be waiting on the other side of the fence for the eight cheetahs arriving in India on Saturday, reports Arpan Rai.
 And that’s not to mention the wolves, hyenas, village dogs... and tigers

 Eight Namibian cheetahs are travelling across continents in a drugged state of slumber, heading for an uncertain future as part of an historic and controversial attempt to reintroduce them to India.